Last updated on June 30th, 2026

 Getting around Capitol Reef National Park

-Fruita itself is pretty compact and walkable, with a campground, the Gifford Homestead, and a handful of trails easily accessible in a small area, so you could camp in the park and walk or bike to a few activities, but to get to many of the popular spots, you will need to drive.
+Fruita itself is pretty compact and walkable.
+It has a campground, the Gifford Homestead, and a handful of trails easily accessible in a small area.
+You could camp in the park and walk or bike to a few activities, but to get to many of the popular spots, you will need to drive.

 Where to Stay in Capitol Reef National Park